-Promoting an effective and constant political dialogue amongst national port authorities is one of the Four Pillars of the Inter-American Committee for Ports (CIP) to advance in the development of a competitive, secure, sustainable and inclusive port sector.
+Promoting an effective and constant political dialogue amongst national port authorities is one of the four objectives of the Inter-American Committee for Ports (CIP) to advance in the development of a competitive, secure, sustainable and inclusive port sector.

 In order to foster the political dialogue, the CIP holds two types of meetings:

 - CIP Regular Meetings